 GRAYL Ultralight Purifier Bottle

-There’s plenty to like about the GRAYL.
-Rather than using a straw or traditional pumping mechanism, this purifier works more like a coffee press.
+There’s plenty to like about the GRAYL Ultralight.
+Rather than using a straw or manual pumping mechanism, this purifier works more like a coffee press.
 You fill the bottom part up with water, attach the top part, and press down.

-No more than 30 seconds later, you’ve got up to 16oz (a little under 500ml) of clean water in a stylish container.
+Thirty seconds later, you’ve got up to 16oz (just under 500ml) of clean water in a stylish container.
 It’s super-simple and reliable, and the filter eliminates pretty much everything including viruses.

 So what don’t I like?
 Well, a couple of things.
 The capacity is a bit low: at less than half a liter, you’ll get through it quickly in hot countries.
 Of course, being able to fill it up again from almost any water source negates that problem somewhat, but not entirely.